RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/new_weaving_shed.md

 # 'New' South Weaving Shed

-1882, and Higherford Mill goes full-on weaving, demolishing its 4 storey spinning mill and using the materials to build this new south shed.
+In 1882 Higherford Mill went full-on weaving, from previously doing its own cotton-spinning.

+The 4 storey spinning mill was demolished and it's materials used to build this new south shed for more looms.

 It happended quickly, too.
-By 1885, the mill was weaving on 495 looms, from only 200 in 1880.
+By 1885, the mill was weaving on 495 looms, from 200 in 1880.

 This needed more power!
 The mill used several new technologies to achive this.